robertonetti/2.0.FCSeqTools.jl/README.md

 `add https://github.com/FrancescoCalvanese/FCSeqTools.jl`

-Then to use it is sufficient to use `using FCSeqTolls` in a Julia environment
+Then to use it is sufficient to use `using FCSeqTools` in a Julia environment